Our products

 Practically yes.
 Cava brut or brut nature is the most versatile option because it combines acidity, bubbles, and flavor neutrality.
 A brut nature works better than a brut because it has less residual sugar.

-What wine goes best with a mixed platter of canned goods?
+What wine goes best with a mixed board of canned goods?

 A cava brut nature is a safe bet that works with everything.
-If you prefer wine, a quality Albariño has the acidity for anchovies, the body for sardines, and the elegance for bonito.
+If you prefer wine, a quality Albariño has the acidity for anchovies, the body for sardines, and the elegance for Bonito del Norte.

 Is vermouth better than wine for canned goods?

 They are different experiences.
-Vermouth is more aperitif and informal.
+Vermouth is more of an appetizer and informal.
 Wine allows for exploring more sophisticated nuances.
-In Barcelona, it's traditional to start with vermouth and pickles, then move on to wine with canned goods and smoked foods.
+In Barcelona, it's traditional to start with vermouth and pickles, and then move on to wine with canned goods and smoked products.

-How many glasses of wine per person should I calculate for an aperitif?
+How many glasses of wine per person should I estimate for an appetizer?

-For a 1-2 hour aperitif, calculate 2-3 glasses per person (half a bottle).
-A bottle yields 5-6 glasses.
+For an appetizer lasting 1-2 hours, estimate 2-3 glasses per person (half a bottle).
+One bottle yields 5-6 glasses.
 For 8 people, plan for 4-5 bottles if it's the main drink.

 Conclusion

 From Mercat del Ninot in Barcelona, we have been selecting the best seafood products for over 35 years.
-If this guide has been useful to you, explore our catalog at bacalalo.com and receive the same quality at home that we have been selling in the market since 1990.
+If this guide has been useful to you, explore our catalog at bacalalo.com and receive the same quality we have sold at the market since 1990 delivered to your home.

 Related Guides